Alstom to launch share buy-back worth 3.2 billion euros

-PARIS French engineering group Alstom said on Wednesday it would launch a share buy-back programme worth 3.2 billion euros (1.6 billion pounds) on Dec.
+PARIS French engineering group Alstom (ALSO.PA) said on Wednesday it would launch a share buy-back program worth 3.2 billion euros ($3.5 billion) on Dec.
 23.

-Alstom said the programme would concern as many as 91.5 million shares or 29.5 percent of its shareholder capital, at 35 euros a share.
+Alstom said the program would concern as many as 91.5 million shares or 29.5 percent of its shareholder capital, at 35 euros a share.

 Shares in Alstom closed up 4.12 percent at 30.99 euros before the announcement was made.